JC de Vera

-John Carlo de Vera (born March 10, 1986), is a Filipino actor.
+John Carlo de Vera is a Filipino actor.
 His accolades include a FAMAS Award, two PMPC Star Awards for Movies and two Box Office Entertainment Awards.
+He portrayed the antagonist role in La Vida Lena as Adrian Narciso and his protagonist role in Nag-aapoy na Damdamin as Philip Salazar.

+In 2026, he is currently starring in the action-comedy primetime series Coco Martin's Sigabo portrayed role Sebastian Tuazon.

-Personal life
+Early life and education

 De Vera was offered a basketball scholarship in Colegio de San Juan de Letran after he graduated from high school in Colegio San Agustin – Makati but rejected it to pursue his acting career.
 He also studied in Ateneo de Manila University.
-In 2021, De Vera that he and his non-showbiz partner Rikkah Cruz were married since 2018.
-They have three children.

-Career
+Acting career

 2003–2010

 He started his showbiz career in 2003 when he was cast in Click.
 At the time, he was paired up with Valerie Concepcion and Julianne Lee, but was soon cast in supporting and lead roles in primetime series with the likes of Richard Gutierrez, Dingdong Dantes and Dennis Trillo.

 He was named as GMA Network's Drama Prince after they highly rated and praised Philippine dramas like Pati Ba Pintig ng Puso, Pasan Ko Ang Daigdig and Babangon Ako't Dudurugin Kita, where he was paired with Yasmien Kurdi.
 JC has also paired up with Rhian Ramos in LaLola and Heart Evangelista in Sine Novela's Ngayon at Kailanman.
 JC was paired up with Jackie Rice in the recently concluded fantaserye of GMA Network, Panday Kids.